When Will Shiba Inu Hit Robinhood? | Benzinga

 When Will Shiba Inu Hit Robinhood?

-Roinhood Markets Inc (NASDAQ:HOOD) has unveiled a waitlist for its much-anticipated cryptocurrency wallet and there is an increasing clamor for SHIBA INU (CRYPTO: SHIB) to be included as well.
+Roinhood Markets Inc (NASDAQ:HOOD) has unveiled a waitlist for its much-anticipated cryptocurrency wallet but on the sidelines, there is an increasing clamor for SHIBA INU (CRYPTO: SHIB) to be listed on the platform as well.

-What Happened: Recently, Robinhood said that it has one million people on its wallets waitlist.
+What Happened: A petition titled “Kindly request of Robinhood to list Shiba Inu coin!” has garnered over 240,827 signatures at press time, and is targeting to cross 300,000 signatures.

+The clamor for SHIB listing comes at a time when a million people have signed up for Robinhood's upcoming cryptocurrency wallets.

 We just hit 1 million people on the wallets waitlist We're hard at work… stay tuned.